schr0841/cnn_project/README.md

 ## Ensembling Models

 After training first_model and second_model, we created a third model, ensemble_model, to average the first two models' output.
+The submodels output predictions of shape (None, 4).
+The ensemble_model takes these outputs as inputs.
+We do not feed the same image datasets we fed to the submodels to the ensemble_model.
+Only the predictions (outputs) from first_model and second_model are inputs to ensemble_model.

 ### Extracting dataset labels

-The ouputs of first_model and second_model become the inputs to ensemble_model.
-Unlike the original input data, which contained images and class labels, the input to the ensemble model lacks labels.
+Unlike the original input datasets, which contained images and class labels, the inputs to the ensemble_model lacks labels.
 Thus, we needed to extract the labels from the TensorFlow datasets and give them to ensemble_model.
-These labels are necessary for the ensembled model to compute loss values, which entails comparing predictions to true labels.
+These labels are necessary for the ensemble_model to compute loss values, which entails comparing predictions to true labels.

 <img width="882" alt="Screenshot 2024-09-12 175710" src="https://github.com/user-attachments/assets/69059f24-a3d8-4070-923d-044300a42ec1">
 <img width="646" alt="Screenshot 2024-09-12 180029" src="https://github.com/user-attachments/assets/ba9baf12-5de0-41f9-8795-7aeebefafeb2">